In this guide:

 Although it is expensive to install, this type of system can reduce your overall energy costs in the long run.
 You might also qualify for the Renewable Heat Incentive, which could help you get some of that money back.

-This will depend on your household’s typical cycles of use.
+This will depend on your household’s typical usage patterns.
 For example, you could use a timer to heat your water during the hours that your family typically needs it for baths and showers.
-Most modern appliances like washing machines and dishwashers heat their own water, so they won’t need a constant supply.
+Most modern appliances like washing machines and dishwashers heat their own water, so don’t need a constant supply.

 It depends on the type of water tank you have, and how well it’s insulated.
 A modern, well-insulated cistern can keep water warm for up to two days, but older models might only keep the water hot for a day or less.